n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ## Specification

-### Segregated by type class
+### Segregated by size class

-Opposite to D's current GC, different (pool) type classes are allocated in separate pools, called *segregated* allocation.
+Opposite to D's current GC, different (pool) size classes are allocated in separate pools, called *segregated* allocation.
 This will lead to worse cache locality during consecutive allocation of instances of different (size) types.
 The implementation will however be significantly simpler to express in